LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-07-29-time-of-flight-cmi/index.md

-+++
+---
-date = '2025-07-29T08:00:00+03:30'
+date: '2025-07-29T08:00:00+03:30'
-draft = false
+draft: false
-title = 'Working with Time of Flight data' description = "A post about Working with Time of Flight data" tags = ["Polars", "Sensor", "Kaggle", "CMI", "Deep-learning"] image = "time-of-flight-cmi.webp"
+title: 'Working with Time of Flight data'
+description: "A post about Working with Time of Flight data"
-+++
+tags: ["Polars", "Sensor", "Kaggle", "CMI", "Deep-learning"]
+image: "time-of-flight-cmi.webp"
+---

 # Working with Time of Flight data